Embark Behavioral Health

 If you are managing life well and social media or other screen time is not interfering with your life and getting everything done, then excellent.
 You know from treatment that you need to eat well, exercise, do your self-care, take time to meditate, spend face to face time with friends and family, as well as focusing enough time on school and homework or other work every day.
 If you are doing all of this and still managing your social media time well, then that is ideal.
 For most of the rest of us, we might have to look at scaling back some of our screen time to do better in other areas.

 Another big question to be vigilant about your social media use is to ask yourself what exactly you are seeing and reading on social media each day.
 Who are you following?
 What are you feeding your mind?
 There is so much great content out there.
 There is also so much content out there that is questionable.
 For you and others who struggle with mental health and substance use, there is also a lot of content out there that can trigger emotions and even relapse.
 It is as important to know what it is that you are feeding your mind every day as it is to understand what you are feeding your body.

 Being vigilant about your social media use involves all aspects of social media: safety, responsibility, time management, and being aware of what you are putting into your head.
 By being proactive about what you see and also about what others are sharing, you can become a social media warrior – fiercely authentic to your values and to yourself.

 Be fiercely vigilant about your social media use.
-Potomac Programs can be a reference point for you.
+Embark Behavioral Health can be a reference point for you.
 Call them at 1-855-809-0409 today.